Green Lantern (film): DC Universe reboot

 In December 2022, DC Studios CEO James Gunn confirmed that the Green Lantern characters would be an important part of the new DCU.
 When he and co-CEO Peter Safran unveiled the first projects from their DCU slate later that month they included Lanterns, a new iteration of a long-in-development Green Lantern series.
 Safran said the series would be an Earth-based detective story and "a huge HBO-quality event" in the style of the series True Detective featuring Hal Jordan and John Stewart.
 Safran said the mystery that Jordan and Stewart investigate in the series leads into the main storyline for the DCU.
 In October 2024, Kyle Chandler and Aaron Pierre were cast as Jordan and Stewart respectively.

 In July 2023, Nathan Fillion was cast as Guy Gardner in Superman.
+He is also set to reprise the role in Lanterns.

 In popular culture

 The 2016 film Deadpool, which stars Reynolds as the titular character, refers to the film in two scenes: the opening scene, which features a drawing of Green Lantern, and a later scene where Deadpool (who breaks the fourth wall) insists that his suit must not be "green or animated".
 In Deadpool 2, there is a post-credits scene in which Deadpool travels back in time to kill Reynolds before he can make the film.
 Before that, in a 2018 advertising campaign for Deadpool 2 which also featured David Beckham, Reynolds (dressed as Deadpool) is seen apologizing for his critical and commercial flops, including Green Lantern, R.I.P.D., Self/less, and Blade: Trinity.

-The DC animated film Teen Titans Go!
-To the Movies (2018) also makes a reference to Green Lantern's disappointing film.
+In the DC animated film Teen Titans Go!
+To the Movies (2018), Robin meets Green Lantern and mentions that there wasn't a Green Lantern film.
+He responds by stating "There was a Green Lantern movie...but we don't talk about that."

 In a promotional video for Free Guy in 2019, Reynolds and Waititi, who costarred in both movies, jokingly denied that they had ever heard of Green Lantern.

-In Sonic the Hedgehog 3 (2024), a reference is made to the film when the character of Dr. Ivo "Eggman" Robotnik, played by Jim Carrey, jokes to his grandfather Gerald, also played by Carrey, that he hadn't seen a nano-fist since hate-watching it in 2011.
+In Sonic the Hedgehog 3 (2024), a reference is made to the film when the character of Dr. Ivo "Eggman" Robotnik, played by Jim Carrey, jokes to his grandfather Gerald, also played by Carrey, that he "hadn't seen [a nano-fist] since hate-watching [it] in 2011."